A Wheel Bands Kit can be used on wheel sizes from 13" to 22".

 If the painted surface was done at a professional shop where the paint was properly applied to the wheel the adhesive in Wheel Bands will not cause damage to the painted surface when removing.

 Properly installed and securely fastened, undamaged Wheel Bands do not come off under normal driving conditions.
 However, they are a wear item on your car.
-It is recommeded that Wheel Bands be replaced when changing tires on your vehicle, or after 3 years of service life.
+Periodically check the condition of your Wheel Bands.
+Loose color inserts should be fully re-inserted.
+Damaged Wheel Bands should be replaced in full or by spliced in the section that is damaged.
+It is recommended that Wheel Bands be replaced when changing tires on your vehicle, or after 3 years of service life.

 Unless care is taken and the proper equipment used, Wheel Bands can be damaged during tire changes.
 It is important to let your tire change technician know you have Wheel Bands installed.
 A shop which can change a tire on a $400 alloy wheel without scratching its rims is the best place to trust your Wheel Bands to.
 For getting the longest life out of your Wheel Bands we recommend installing Wheel Bands on wheels with new or relatively new tires.